 Self-employed people and small business owners tend to spend a lot of their own money on work.

 At the end of the tax year, all those business expenses can lead to sizable tax savings.
-And that's a good thing, especially considering the high self-employment tax rate.
-(You've got income taxes to worry about, and your self-employment taxes on top — the ones that cover your Social Security tax and Medicare taxes.)
+And that's a good thing, especially considering these taxpayers have to deal with both income and self-employment taxes – the latter of which cover Social Security and Medicare contributions.

 Given the size of their tax bills, it's no wonder that self-employed individuals want to lower their taxable income by as much as possible.
 Here's a common question among independent contractors and freelancers: can you take the standard deduction and still deduct business expenses?